 Don’t eat hard, crunchy, and sticky foods.

-You have to more careful of big-sized foods like Burger or apple.
+You have to be more careful with big-sized foods like Burger or apple.
 When you take a bite, you need to open your mouth wide which may tear the rubber bands.

 So, it’s better to avoid these foods.
 However, you may cut them into small slices before you eat.
 You may also try other alternative foods with braces.